21

 It is discussed during the images meetings on IRC (calendar here)

-7 Responses to “Eustore, a set of image tools for your cloud”
+8 thoughts on “Eustore, a set of image tools for your cloud

 Just tried the stuff and works like a charm.
 Perfect.